Fishing Hingham, MA

-Hingham-area fishing action kicks off in late May (weather permitting) with a run of winter flounder that seems to be improving with each season.
-It’s nothing like the boom days of the 1960s and ’70s, but good numbers of keeper-size blackbacks can be taken over mud-bottom areas in 12 to 20 feet of water.
-And some of these fish measure over 21 inhces!
-Seaworms are the best bait, and hotspots include the flat, mud bottom off Peddocks and Rainsford Islands, as well as nearby Quincy Bay.
+Hingham-area fishing action kicks off in late May (weather permitting) with a run of winter flounder that improves with each season.
+Good numbers of keeper-size blackbacks can be taken over mud-bottom areas in 12 to 20 feet of water—and some of these fish measure over 21 inches!
+Seaworms are the best bait, and hot spots include the flat, mud bottom off Peddocks and Rainsford Islands, as well as nearby Quincy Bay.

-Striped bass also arrive in May, with schoolies flooding into Hingham Harbor as water temperatures climb into the upper 50s.
+Striped bass also arrive in May, with schoolies flooding into Hingham Harbor as water temperatures climb into the 50s.
 The best action at this time occurs in the local rivers and creeks, especially on an afternoon dropping tide.
-Seek out areas with structure (rocks, pilings) and good current flow, where the bass wait to ambush a meal.
-In June the fish spread out along the many islands in and around Hingham Bay and Boston Harbor.
-For anglers who want to toss poppers and flies for schoolies, the area just outside the Hingham Yacht Club is a good bet.
+Seek out areas with structure (rocks, ledges) and good current flow, where the bass wait to ambush a meal.
+In June, the fish spread out along the many islands in Boston Harbor.
+For anglers who want to toss poppers, soft-plastics, and flies for schoolies, the area just outside the Hingham Yacht Club is a good bet.
 The flats and channel edges here hold lots of fish.
-Also, the rocks along World’s End and those off Langlee Island will hold fish.
+Also, the rocks along World’s End and those off Langlee Island are worth a shot.

-Bluefish show up in June and can be taken in many of the same spots as stripers, but you can also find them busting bait on the surface, especially in the early summer and fall.
+Bluefish show up in June and can be taken in many of the same spots as stripers, but you can also find them busting bait in open water, especially in early summer and fall.
 In previous years, good numbers of blues taken on the Hingham Bay flats, on both lures and chunk baits.
 Trolling a deep-diving plug off Graves Light and around the “B” buoy is another good way to bag a slammer blue during the midsummer months if nothing is going on inshore.

 If it’s tuna action you seek, head for Stellwagen Bank, which is a relatively short run from Boston Harbor.
 The best bet is to be on the bank at first light, when the tuna usually feed near the surface.
 Trolling squid bars and daisy chains seems to works best at dawn and slack tide.
 Drifting live pogies or mackerel on the bank or in areas where tuna are showing can be a dynamite tactic as well, as can deep-jigging with big Ron-Z lures and butterfly jigs.